 And if you want the biggest bad boy out there, then the 2020 BenQ SW321C is the logical choice.
 32" of 4K beauty.

 99% coverage of AdobeRGB colour space - see more colour, accurately!
-(NB, the PV32 model is standard gamut - see the SW32 below for a wide gamut 32" option).

 Add an i1Display Pro and you have a complete direct hardware calibration solution using BenQ's included Palette Master Software.

 With monitor, hood, stand, cables, and software included, the only accessory you need to add for a complete colour accurate monitor solution is an i1Display Pro calibrator!

 Support for video speeds (24/25p etc) and HDR modes on some models